 This course offers a practical review of e-commerce and e-business issues.
 It covers the infrastructure, alternative business models, opportunities, challenges, and pitfalls.
 Both the relevant technologies and business issues will be discussed and amply exemplified.
-Prerequisite: CSI 295 and MGT 204.
+Prerequisite: CSI 120 or CSI 121 and MGT 204.
 As needed.